-Acurio has opened 33 restaurants in 12 countries, has published 20 books, hosts a weekly cable TV show, and operates a world-class culinary school for underprivileged youth.
-His Lima restaurant Astrid y Gaston was ranked number 1 on the 2013 list of Latin America's 50 Best Restaurants, as well as number 14 on San Pellegrino's 2013 World's 50 Best Restaurants list.
+Acurio has opened 33 restaurants in 12 countries, has published 20 books (including his most recent, Peru: The Cookbook – his first book in English), hosts a weekly cable TV show, and operates a world-class culinary school for underprivileged youth.
+His Lima restaurant Astrid y Gaston has ranked at the top of the list of San Pellegrino’s lists of Latin America’s 50 Best Restaurants and The World’s 50 Best Restaurants list for several years running.

-When he was in New York last week, he took some time out of his breakneck schedule to talk to us about his greatest passion: Peruvian cuisine.
+When he was last in New York, he took some time out of his breakneck schedule to talk to us about his greatest passion: Peruvian cuisine.

 How would you explain Peruvian cuisine to an American who doesn't know much about it, besides maybe having had ceviche a few times?